nebari-dev/nebari-docs/docs/docs/community/code-contributions.md

 When you feel comforatble with your contribution, you can open a Pull Request (PR) to submit it for review!

 You can also submit partial work to get early feedback on your contribution or discuss some implementation details.
-If you do so, add `WIP` (work in progress) in the PR title and marked it as a draft.
+If you do so, add `WIP` (work in progress) in the PR title and mark it as a draft.

 1. Push your changes back to your fork on GitHub: